IT-Systems/zencart-module/README.md

 ![Invoice payment settings] (https://github.com/sveawebpay/zencart-module/raw/develop/docs/image/invoice_settings_2.PNG "Method invoice settings 2")

-#### Next we set up the Svea Invoice handling fee (used by Svea Invoice payment method )
+#### Next we set up the Svea Invoice fee (used by Svea Invoice payment method )

 * Browse to _Modules -> Order Total_.

-* Select _Svea Invoice handling fee_ in the list, choose _install_ and then _edit_:
+* Select _Svea Invoice handling fee_ from the list, choose _install_ and then _edit_:

-* _This module is installed_: Yep.
-So it is.

-* _Tax class_: Select the tax class that will be applied to the invoice fee.
+* _Enable Svea Invoice Fee_: If set to false, no invoice fee will be applied to invoice payments in any country.
+(If you wish to temporarily disable a single country invoice fee, set its fee entry to 0 below and it will not show up in the order total.)

 * _Sort order_ determines where in the order total stack the invoice fee will be displayed upon checkout.

-* _Fee_: The fee can either be set to a specific amount, i.e. "5.00", or set to a percentage of the order sub-total, by ensuring the last character of the fee is a '%', i.e. "5.00%".
-Note that the fee always should be specified excluding tax.
+See recommendations under "Order Total settings" below.

+The invoice fee and tax class need to be specified for each country from which you accept invoice payments.
+(Note that you also need to have the invoice payment method set up to accept customers from these countries.
+Please contact your Svea account manager if you have further questions.

+* _Fee_: Specify the amount excluding tax, in shop default currency.
+Note that the invoice fee always should be specified excluding tax, and in the shop default currency.
+The actual amount charged in the customer payment currency will be calculated using the standard zencart currency conversion rules.
 Also, make sure to use the correct decimal point notation, i.e. a dot (.) when specifying the fee.

-Note that the invoice fee is always set in the shop default currency.
-The actual amount charged in the customer payment currency will be calculated using the standard zencart currency conversion rules.
+* _Tax class_: Select the tax class that will be applied to the invoice fee.

 ![Invoice fee settings] (https://github.com/sveawebpay/zencart-module/raw/develop/docs/image/invoice_fee_settings.PNG "Invoice fee settings")